yjzhou0219/HighDim-Mediation-GOAL/README.md

 packages <- c("stats", "MASS", "glmnet", "car", "lqa", "dplyr") # Add any other CRAN packages you use install.packages(packages[!packages %in% installed.packages()])

+*Note on R Version: This project was developed and successfully tested under R version 4.4.2.
+If you encounter compilation issues during lqa installation (especially on macOS or Linux), ensure you have the appropriate build tools installed (e.g., RTools on Windows, Xcode on macOS).

 # 3. Install specific packages from GitHub
 library(devtools)
 # Please ensure you have internet access for this step